justjake/quickjs-emscripten/README.md

 # quickjs-emscripten

-`quickjs-emscripten` wraps [QuickJS, a modern Javascript interpreter written in C](https://bellard.org/quickjs/) for usage from Javascript.
-This allows evaluating untrusted Javascript safely, or even building a plugin system for untrusted code.
+Javascript/Typescript bindings for [QuickJS, a modern Javascript interpreter written in C by Fabrice Bellard](https://bellard.org/quickjs/).

+* Safely evaluate untrusted Javascript (up to ES2020).
+* Create and manipulate values inside the QuickJS runtime.
+* Expose host functions to the QuickJS runtime.

 ```typescript
 import { getInstance } from 'quickjs-emscripten'